grizhlieCodes/audioPhileEcommerceSvelteKitTailwind/README.md

 - Building through 'templates'/routing with data: After studying the design I quickly realised that almost every page in the project was styled identically.
 So I opted to go for a solution where I use sveltekit routes and minimal ssr code to inject the correct content to either the product/<specific product name> or products/<specific products category> pages.
 This was great for 2 reasons:
     - Firstly because I realised how other websites (amazon, wordpress blogs etc) are built with data and 'templates' that simply inject the correct content into them.
 It didn't shock me at all but I always enjoy moments when the idea of something clicks with a real-life implementation by me.
     - Secondly because it was one of those solutions I wouldn't have thought of a few months ago.
 Having used/focused more on data and how to structure your projects around it is a great way to problem-solve.
 I only wish I looked towards these things sooner.
-- I opted to go slightly against the original UI for the checkout page.
-I thought it was more logical and flowed better (mostly about positioning of items in the page).
+- I optimised the customer journey ever so slightly.
+In the original design the custom would select product/s, go to the checkout, input their details, click buy and they were done.
+I added an additional step that confirms the order as well as the customers address and gives the customer an option to edit their details in case they were misspelled.

 ## What I've learned